 A case manager acts as an agent for the insurance company, pure and simple.
-Their mission is not to help you get better, but to work towards whatever means necessary to help an insurance company that wants to cut off your medical care and benefits.
-While theoretically they are supposed to work independently of the insurance company, it’s not uncommon for them to provide the insurance company with information about your injury, what medical treatment you are receiving and/or may need to receive.
-And the insurance company isn’t the only ear they are whispering into.
+They work towards whatever means necessary to help an insurance company cut off your medical care and benefits.
+While theoretically they are supposed to work independently of the insurance company.
+It’s not uncommon for them to provide the insurance company with information about your injury, what medical treatment you are receiving or may need to receive.
+The insurance company isn’t the only one they are whispering into the ear of.

-The insurance case manager will start the injury process by making you think you are the one in the driver’s seat.
-But after awhile you will come to the realization that you’re in a car doing 100 miles per hour and you don’t have your hands on the steering wheel.
+In the end, the insurance case manager will start the injury process by making you think you are the one in the driver’s seat.
+After awhile you will come to the realization that you’re in a car doing 100 miles per hour and you don’t have your hands on the steering wheel.
 You need to do what it takes to make sure that never happens.
-Think of an attorney as your designated driver.
+Therefore, think of an attorney as your designated driver.

 Bruce Lipsey is a partner with the law firm of Lipsey & Clifford, with office in Hanover, MA, Randolph, MA, Mansfield, MA and Boston.
 He received his law degree from Suffolk Law School, with honors in oral advocacy and brief writing.
 While at Suffolk, Bruce was named a contributing editor to the widely used lawyer’s resource, Proof of Cases in Massachusetts.
 He is a graduate of Brown University with Honors and former chairman of the MBA committee on Workers’ Compensation.
 Bruce focuses his practice in the areas of disability law, which includes SSDI and workers’ compensation law.
 He represents injured and disabled individuals before the Social Security Administration and the Department of Industrial Accidents.
 For more information visit www.elclaw.com.